shagejack/Industrimania/README.md

 This project is released under GPL 3.
 Part of source code is from Matter Overdrive by Horizon Studio.

-    This file is part of Minecraftology.
+    This file is part of Shagecraft.

-    Minecraftology is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    Shagecraft is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.